Flow-CS196/Flow-CS196.github.io/README.md

 Different Types of Boxes

 START - The start parallelogram is the starting point of the flowchart and it cannot be deleted.
-When you're making a new flowchart, connect your second box to the start parallelogram.
+When you are making a new flowchart, connect your second box to the start parallelogram.
 The code inside the start parallelogram is executed.

 SIMPLE - The simple rectangle just runs the code inside it.